Faculty Highlights 2020 - A Year in Review

-Dr. Peter Friedmann, Chief Research Officer at Baystate Health and Associate Dean for Research at UMMS-Baystate, published an article in the March 9, 2017 New England Journal of Medicine illustrating how repeal of the Affordable Care Act (ACA) may negatively impact the current opioid epidemic.
+Peter Friedmann, MD, MPH, Chief Research Officer at Baystate Health and Associate Dean for Research at UMMS-Baystate, published an article in the March 9, 2017 New England Journal of Medicine illustrating how repeal of the Affordable Care Act (ACA) may negatively impact the current opioid epidemic.

 The perspective piece "How ACA Repeal Would Worsen the Opioid Epidemic" discusses how provisions of the ACA have mitigated the effect of the opioid crisis, and it raises concerns about the adverse impact of repealing and replacing the ACA without comparable coverage and parity for treatment of opioid use disorders.

 Citation: Peter D. Friedmann, MD, MPH, Christina M. Andrews, PhD, and Keith Humphreys, PhD.